LastBreathGamerLBG/Alive_Diffusion/README.md

 # For whom is these notbooks?🧐🧐
 ---
-     These notebooks are for those person who want full control over code. i have explain everything in these notbooks it will kick start the journy of learning how to code stable diffusion and to gernate inmges very quickly.
+     These notebooks are for those person who want full control over code. i have explain everything in these notbooksit will kick start the journy of learning how to code stable diffusion and to gernate inmges very quickly.
 ---

 # Colab Notebook⬇️⬇️